 What We Do

-The operational context in which the Agency works is challenging, ranging from relative stability in some host countries to more complex environments, including armed conflict and repeated cycle of hostilities in Gaza and Syria.
+The operational context in which the Agency works is challenging, ranging from relative stability in some host countries to more complex environments, including armed conflict, repeated cycle of hostilities in Gaza and Syria, socio-economic crisis in Lebanon and a protracted protection crisis in the West Bank, including East Jerusalem.
 UNRWA works in close coordination with UN country teams in host countries to develop contingency and emergency response plans through all phases of a crisis, i.e. prevention, preparedness, response and recovery.
-Normally, these operations are of short duration, though protracted humanitarian emergencies may require a sustained relief effort.

-The protracted conflict in Syria has become one of the most serious challenges UNRWA has faced in its seven decades of working with Palestine refugees.
-After ten years of conflict, the household resilience and coping capacities of the 438,000 Palestine refugees currently estimated to remain in the country have been severely undermined and poverty is near universal.
+The ongoing conflict in Syria has become one of the most serious challenges UNRWA has faced in its seven decades of working with Palestine refugees.
+After eleven years of conflict, the household resilience and coping capacities of the 438,000 Palestine refugees currently estimated to remain in the country have been severely undermined and poverty is near universal.
 Two-thirds of Palestine refugees have been displaced at least once since the beginning of the conflict, and 40 per cent remained displaced within Syria and are confronted with additional hardship and persistent humanitarian needs.
-Over the past year, vulnerabilities have increased due to the overlapping impacts of the current economic crisis and the COVID-19 pandemic.
+Over the past two years, vulnerabilities have increased due to the overlapping impacts of the current economic crisis and the COVID-19 pandemic.

-Despite considerable challenges, the Agency continues to provide Palestine refugees in Syria, Lebanon and Jordan affected by crisis, with emergency relief, health, protection, education in emergencies and environmental health services.
-In response to the COVID-19 pandemic, UNRWA has integrated special measures within its existing emergency programmes, to ensure that essential services continue to be provided adjusted to the challenges of the pandemic, and that additional needs are addressed.
+Despite considerable challenges, the Agency continues to provide Palestine refugees in Syria, Lebanon and Jordan affected by crises, with emergency relief, health, protection, education in emergencies and environmental health services.
+In response to the COVID-19 pandemic, UNRWA integrated special measures within its existing emergency programmes, adjusting essential services to the challenges of the pandemic, and introduced new interventions to meet additional needs.

-More details about the Agency’s 2021 emergency programmes in Syria, Lebanon and Jordan are available here.
+More details about the 2022 emergency programmes of the Agency in Syria, Lebanon and Jordan are available here.

-The humanitarian situation in the occupied Palestinian territory (oPt) also remains critical and has deteriorated since the beginning of the COVID-19 pandemic in 2020.
+The humanitarian situation in the occupied Palestinian territory (oPt) also remains critical and has deteriorated as a result of the May 2021 escalation of hostilities in Gaza, the deteriorating security situation in the West Bank and the protracted consequences of the blockade, occupation and COVID-19.

 In response to mounting humanitarian needs, UNRWA continues to provide emergency relief assistance (primarily in the form of food assistance in Gaza, and cash and food in the West Bank), emergency health, education, mental health and psychosocial support, protection and environmental health services.
-Due to the additional challenges caused by COVID-19, the Agency has introduced several specific and additional measures as part of its emergency interventions.
-More details about the Agency’s 2021 oPt emergency programming are available here.
+Through its 2022 Emergency Appeal, UNRWA will also continue its support to refugee families in Gaza whose homes were badly damaged/destroyed in the May 2021 hostilities, through the provision of Transitional Shelter Cash Assistance (TSCA) and support to shelter reconstruction and repair works.
+COVID-19 special measures will continue to be integrated in the emergency interventions of the Agency.
+More details about the Agency 2022 oPt emergency programming are available here.

 Underfunding of UNRWA emergency appeals undermines the Agency’s ability to provide vital assistance to Palestine refugees in Syria, Lebanon and Jordan as well as in the oPt.
 On some occasions, the Agency has been forced to scale down and/or suspend a number of interventions, with negative consequences on the humanitarian situation and well-being of Palestine refugees.
 Ensuring predictable and sufficient funding to UNRWA emergency operations is essential to maintain the provision of humanitarian assistance and basic services to Palestine refugees.